FUsion Energy Lexicon

 thermal particle population c

-injected neutral populationc back to ToC or Class ToC
+injected neutral particle populationc back to ToC or Class ToC

 has super-classes